rollerworks/RollerworksMultiUserBundle/docs/creating_classes_by_hand.md

 Creating classes by hand
 ========================

+You can also create your users classes by hand.

+After you downloaded and enabled the RollerworksMultiUserBundle ([see getting started](index.md)) :

+#### 3.1: Create a bundle skeleton

-#### 1: To create your new user-system, first create a new bundle skeleton.
+To create your new user-system, first create a new bundle skeleton.

 See: [Generating a New Bundle Skeleton](http://symfony.com/doc/current/bundles/SensioGeneratorBundle/commands/generate_bundle.html)
     for more details on creating a new bundle skeleton.